 The processing of personal data in Ireland is controlled by the Data Protection Act 2018 , which applies to all data controllers.
 (This transposed the EU’s Law Enforcement Directive 2016/680 and the 2011 e-Privacy Regulations (SI No 336 of 2011) into Irish law.
 Data includes any information processed manually or automatically by a computer, while personal data relates to an identifiable living individual.
 (The data of people who have died or historical subjects is not covered by the Act.)
 The European General Data Protection Regulation (GDPR) replaces the existing data protection framework under the EU Data Protection Directive and is directly applicable.
 It imposes serious legal responsibilities on all companies, wherever they are based in the EU, breach of which is punishable by a fine and deletion of data collected through the website.

 Irish law distinguishes between a ‘data controller’ and a ‘data processor’.
 According to Section 1(1) of the 1988 Data Protection Act, a ‘data controller’ is “a person who, either alone or with others, controls the contents and use of personal data”.
 A ‘data processor’ is “a person who processes personal data on behalf of a data controller” (but this does not include an employee of a data controller processing data as part of his employment).
 The data controller, normally the operator of the website, is responsible for processing the data, which can involve:

 The data controller must ensure that staff are properly trained and follow eight fundamental rules.
 Information must be:

 Users must also be told that they have a right of access to their data and a right to correct it if it is wrong or out of date.
 The form in which the data must be provided to a data subject was clarified by the Court of Justice of the European Community.2

 Contents of privacy statement

-The statement should not just say that “processing of data on the site complies with the Data Protection Act”, but should explain how the site complies in practice with its obligations.
-The statement should:
+The statement should explain how the site complies in practice with its obligations and should: